Eleven reasons why now is the best time to become a clinical hypnotherapist in all of history

 Reason 1: freedom and financial security

 The first and very obvious benefit of becoming a clinical hypnotherapist and running your own enterprise is of course that you get to choose your income, your hours and your own lifestyle.
-There are no bosses or KPIs and you don’t have to deal with the politics, challenging management styles or bureaucracy that can make the environment in a large organisation sometimes toxic.
+There are no bosses or KPIs and you don’t have to deal with the politics, challenging management styles or bureaucracy that can make for a toxic environment in a large organisation.

 You can organise your appointments to fit in with family commitments or other interests that you might have.
 On average a good hypnotherapist will only work around 15-20 hours a week.
 Our graduates typically begin on $150 dollars an hour and as they build their practice and reputation up, we see them lift their rates.
-Most charge anywhere between $220-$250 per hour, with one of our graduates now charging $395 per hour.
+Most charge anywhere between $220-$250 per hour, with some graduates now charging up to $395 per hour.

 That’s right.. do the math.
-When he does just 15 one hour sessions per week (effectively three days work), he can pull in $5925.
-Conservatively, if we say he only works 40 weeks per year he still earning $237,000 annually, and it gets time to go to the gym and explore other interests that eluded him when he was in full-time work.
-If you want to know what being in control your life looks like, this is it!
+When they do just 15 one hour sessions per week (effectively three days work), they can pull in $5925.
+Conservatively, if we say they only works 40 weeks per year they are still earning well over $200,000 annually, and they gets time to live their life in a way they that never could whilst in full-time work.
+If you want to know what being in control of your life looks like, this is it!

 Reason 2: people want results fast these days